firebase/genkit/docs/flows.md

 *   **Simplified deployment**: Deploy flows directly as web API endpoints, using Cloud Functions for Firebase or any platform that can host a web app.

-Unlike similar features in other frameworks, Genkit’s flows are lightweight and unobtrusive, and don’t force your app to conform to any specific abstraction.
+Unlike similar features in other frameworks, Genkit's flows are lightweight and unobtrusive, and don't force your app to conform to any specific abstraction.
-All of the flow’s logic is written in standard TypeScript, and code inside a flow doesn't need to be flow-aware.
+All of the flow's logic is written in standard TypeScript, and code inside a flow doesn't need to be flow-aware.

 ## Defining and calling flows